Thursday, November 26, 2020

 “It’s been nearly three weeks since I had a chance to clean myself and since then I’ve been pissed on by these things—literally...
 I've been rained on by the weather, caked in mud and practically stuck in my armor the entire time during all of that.
 I must smell awful to you guys right now.”

 Sairek blinked and it took him a moment to register what he meant.
 “O-Oh.
 You want me to...”
-He paused.
+He paused, looking reluctant.

 Varhi blinked at him, genuine confusion etched on his face.
 “What?”

 “No, it’s nothing.”
 Sairek said, shaking his head.
-The Prince couldn’t wonder if Varhi was just that comfortable with himself, or just had no shame.
+The Prince couldn’t wonder if Varhi was just that comfortable with himself or simply had no shame.
 He wasn't unsure anymore when the boy moved to unfasten the armor from his legs, then pull his leather pants down and everything else with it down.

-Sairek nearly fell backwards as Nayleen burst out laughing and Cyial made a mock gesture to cover his eyes with a hand.
-“W-What–!”
+Sairek nearly fell backwards as Nayleen burst out laughing and Cyial made a mock gesture to cover his eyes with a hand, though still peeking out through the cracks of his fingers.
+“W-What the–!?”
 Sairek let out.
 Though it was true, the boy did smell a bit foul, it had been a few days since he and the rest of his group had gotten a proper cleaning themselves, other than washing their faces and hands now and then.
 Still, this was...
 "You seriously meant right now?"

 “I don’t see why not.
 We’re not going to be going anywhere tonight for sure.”
 Varhi blinked with a small tilt of his head.
 “Unless making water is too tiring for you?”